cancerberoSgx/short-jsdoc/README.md

     cd short-jsdoc
     npm install

-## generating documentation for a project in filesystem
+## Generating documentation for a project in filesystem

     cd short-jsdoc
     node src/shortjsdoc.js /home/my-js-project/ > html/data.json
     cp html /home/my-js-project/apidocs

 This will generate the ready to use html application /home/my-js-project/apidocs/index.html showing your project's classes.

+More detailed explanation.
+What just happened is that the first command creates a data.json file with all your project js files jsdocs.
+The html application just reads this files and renders all its information in a navigable page.

+Feel free to put-copy this full project in your apidocs forlder.
+And of course feel free to modify to your needs.
+It is self contained and includes jQuery, bootstrap, underscorejs and backbonejs.
+In general you will be modifying the markup located in html/src/templates and the styles (very little included and writen in less).

-If you need to debug it use grunt run - feel free to put-copy this full project in your apidocs forlder.
+If you need to debug it use grunt run like explained below.

 ## Running development web demo

     grunt run
     firefox http://localhost:8080/html

+## Interesting commands

+    # generates the test-project json data
+    node src/shortjsdoc.js test/test-project/ > html/data.json
+    # generates the front end js application jsdocs itself
+    node src/shortjsdoc.js html/src/ > html/data.json

+#Motivation

 ## Motivation 1: short simple and flexible jsdoc syntax